Peligrietzer/feral_machines/posts/urschleim.md

 partition the universe of programs into those which have that property, and those which do not.
 This is the upshot of
 [Rice's Theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem),
-an corollary of Turing's Halting Theorem.
+a corollary of Turing's Halting Theorem.
 This doesn't mean that we can't concoct rules (algorithms) that still do a _pretty good job_ of deciding, for a given program P, whether or not P exhibits some interesting property.
 But "pretty good", here, cannot mean certain or universally applicable,